sebastianj0nes/web_development_portfolio/README.md

 Professional resume to display previous projects made using responsive web development tools, including;
 - HTML
 - CSS
+Made from scratch, with a mock template given to try replicate.

 ## Installation
 No installation.
 Load the website.

 ## Usage
+Navigate the page, making use of the links in the header.

 ## Credits